 The number of courses and the particular courses taken depend on the individual's previous training and knowledge.
 Courses and laboratory and field experiences are supplemented by seminars on current topics in ecology and evolutionary biology.
 PEEC students must take at least one course in Ecology, one course in Evolution and Systematics, and one course in Conservation Biology (reading groups can fulfill these requirements, or see Other Courses below for suggestions).

 Doctoral students: You must complete at least 96 hours of 400- or 500-level courses (64 hours beyond the M.S. requirements) with grades no lower than B or S.

 Terminal Master's students: By the end of the second year, you must complete 32 hours of course work in your three core areas with grades no lower than B or S. No more than 12 hours of research (590 or 599 courses) can be counted.

 Individual Topics (590) or Thesis Research (599)?

-Approved rubrics for 590 and 599 are BIOL, NRES, ENT or PBIO.
-Approval to count 590 or 599 courses in rubrics other than those listed above, must be granted through a petition.
-The CRN used for 590 and 599 courses are individual to your advisor, and sometimes the semester.
-Please contact the secretary of your advisor's department, or the PEEC secretary to obtain the correct CRN.
+Approved rubrics for 599 are BIOL, NRES, ENT or PBIO.
+Approval to count 599 courses in rubrics other than those listed above, must be granted through a petition.
+The CRNs used for IB 590 and the 599 courses are individual to your advisor, and sometimes the semester.
+Please contact the PEEC secretary (or the secretary of your advisor's department) to obtain the correct CRN.
 Note: The number in the Course Schedule is a generic number and is NOT the correct number to use.

 Each semester, Special Topics courses are offered that may be of particular interest to students in the Program in Ecology, Evolution, and Conservation Biology.